Urpagin/dynamic-syscall/README.md

 ## Syslang purpose

 Programming language, or very simple one.
-Let's focus on first executing sequentially syscalls from a .sl file.
+Let's focus on first executing sequentially syscalls from a .scx file (system call exec).

 ## Purpose